dfinity/sdk/docs/concepts/pull-dependencies.md

 ### 1. Declare "pull" dependencies in `dfx.json`

-Below is an example `dfx.json` of a project, the service consumer is developing the "app" canister which has two pull dependencies:
+Below is an example `dfx.json`, the service consumer is developing the "app" canister which has two pull dependencies:

 - "dep_b" which has canister ID of "yhgn4-myaaa-aaaaa-aabta-cai" on the mainnet.
 - "dep_c" which has canister ID of "yahli-baaaa-aaaaa-aabtq-cai" on the mainnet.